Help Center

 Pin important messages for easy reference.

 Pin any message to make it easy to find later.
-Pinned messages are accessible from the pinned messages panel, which you can open from the conversation header.
-This is useful for keeping key decisions, important links, or reference information readily available.
+Pinned messages are accessible from the Pinned Messages panel, which you can open from the pin icon in the conversation header.
+The panel lists every pinned message with the sender, date, and a preview snippet.

 Message Bookmarks